We carry out a vegetation maintenance program in Alice Springs to keep our community and workers safe and the power connected.

 IVMS Australia employs qualified arborists and workers who have completed authorisation training.

-About two weeks before any tree trimming takes place, a card will be left in nearby letterboxes.
+One to 2 weeks before any tree trimming takes place, a card will be left in nearby letterboxes.
 It will advise that tree maintenance will be taking place and include a contact number that you can call to discuss with us any concerns you may have.

 Our contractors will trim the necessary vegetation and trees and remove all branches and waste.
 When trimmed branches fall within private property, the contractor will retrieve the debris without entering the private property boundary if possible.
 If they are unable to retrieve the cut branches and waste, they will leave a card and make arrangements with the resident to retrieve it at a later time.